-Funded by the Department of Science, Technology and Innovation (DSTI) and Technology Innovation Agency (TIA), this initiative is a collaboration between the Agricultural Research Council, Council for Scientific and Industrial Research (CSIR) and Southern Africa Network for Biosciences (SANBio).
+Funded by the Department of Science, Technology and Innovation (DSTI) and Technology Innovation Agency (TIA), this initiative is led by the Agricultural Research Council (ARC), in collaboration with the Council for Scientific and Industrial Research (CSIR) and Southern Africa Network for Biosciences (SANBio).
+It was born out of an international workshop, held in March 2021, on ways of exploiting the health, nutritional and economic potential of OFSP.

 Dr Nomusa Dlamini, Research Group Leader: Nutrition and Food Safety at the CSIR, says: “OFSP, widely recognised for its high beta-carotene content and nutritional benefits, has long held potential to address both food and nutrition security as well as economic inclusion.
 However, fragmented supply chains, postharvest losses and limited processing capacity have constrained its commercial growth.
 The project was designed to tackle these challenges directly.”

-Market analysis conducted during product development showed more than 90% consumer acceptability of the OFSP products, indicating strong potential for uptake once the products reach retail shelves.
-Public engagement activities and participation in various events have further increased awareness of OFSP and its nutritional value among consumers and industry stakeholders.
+Dr Sunette Laurie, Project Manager and Specialist Researcher at the ARC, further added that market analysis conducted by the Agricultural Research Council during product development showed more than 90% consumer acceptability of the OFSP products, indicating strong potential for uptake once the products reach retail shelves.
+The ARC took part in public engagement activities and participation in various events that have further increased awareness of OFSP and its nutritional value among consumers and industry stakeholders.

 To strengthen this technological capability, the DSTI awarded R18 million for the acquisition of a Microwave Food Processing Unit, a mobile unit that will complement the TIA-supported project and provide flexible processing capacity closer to producers and entrepreneurs.